- How do I apply for aid at William Paterson University?

 - How do I determine the total loans I have received throughout my years in college?

 - How can I get a book deferment?

 A: A student interested in applying for financial aid at William Paterson University must submit annually a Free Application for Federal Student Aid (FAFSA) or the Renewal FAFSA.
 You may apply online at www.fafsa.ed.gov.
 William Paterson University's Federal School Code number is 002625.

 A: Yes, most federal programs (Pell grants, Stafford Loans) are available as long as you meet eligibility requirements prior to the last day of the academic year.
-The NJ State programs have an application deadline of June 1 for returning students and October 1 for new students for receipt of the FAFSA by the federal processor.
+The NJ State programs have an application deadline of April 15 (extended to June 1st for 2017 only) for returning students and September 15 for new students for receipt of the FAFSA by the federal processor.

 A: No, there are many factors in addition to income which are used to determine eligibility for need-based aid.
 In addition to income, other factors such as family size, number of family members in college, and assets are considered when determining the students' eligibility for financial aid.